Russia's war on Ukraine latest: Kremlin watches reports West may ban exports | Law-Order

 * The Group of Seven (G7) countries are considering a near-total ban on exports to Russia, Kyodo news agency reported, citing Japanese government sources. * Ukraine pressed allies for long-range weapons, jets and ammunition as the United States hosted a meeting at the Ramstein air base in Germany to discuss stepped up support.

-* Britain sanctioned a Russian judge and four others linked to the arrest of British-Russian Kremlin critic Vladimir Kara-Murza who was jailed for 25 years this week.
-RUSSIAN CRACKDOWNS
+* Britain sanctioned a Russian judge and four others linked to the arrest of British-Russian Kremlin critic Vladimir Kara-Murza who was jailed for 25 years this week. * The U.S. decision to provide Ukraine with 31 advanced M1A2 Abrams tanks will make a difference in the war but is no silver bullet, U.S. Army General Mark Milley, chairman of the Joint Chiefs of Staff, said on Friday.

-* In the space of just three weeks, Russia's security services and courts have crossed several new thresholds in their campaign to destroy perceived enemies, spies and traitors. * Moscow said recent actions and rhetoric from Ukraine show that Russia needs to continue what it calls the "special military operation" in Ukraine.

 ACCIDENTAL FIRING * A Russian Sukhoi-34 supersonic warplane accidentally fired a weapon into the city of Belgorod near Ukraine late on Thursday, causing an explosion and injuring three people.

-* Ukraine said Russian forces had made some advances in fierce fighting for the eastern city of Bakhmut but that the situation was under control.
+BATTLE FOR BAKHMUT * Ukraine said Russian forces had made some advances in fierce fighting for the eastern city of Bakhmut but that the situation was under control.
 Russia said earlier its troops were fighting in the last part of the key battleground city still held by Kyiv's forces.
-DIPLOMACY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)